amadeus4dev/developer-guides/docs/resources/locations.md

 ```

 Safety scores range on a scale of 1-100, with 1 being the safest and 100 being
 the least safe.
-In this example, a “medical” score of 25 indicates that the
+In this example, the “medical” score of 25 indicates that the
-health and medical conditions at the location are very self and quality medical
+health and medical conditions at the location are very good and quality medical
 facilities are available.

 On the other hand, the “theft” score of 56 indicates an average-level risk of